PaoloMazzon/Astro/docs/classes/Renderer.md

 `static colour_mod=(colour)`

 Parameters
- + `colour -> List` A list of `[red, green, blue, alpha]` values from 0-1
+ + `colour -> List or String` A list of `[red, green, blue, alpha]` values from 0-1, or a string containing a hex colour.

 Sets the colour mod for the renderer, this means all textures will have their colours multiplied by this value and all shapes you draw will be this colour.
+If a hex colour is specified, the renderer expects the string to be formatted as `"#54403e"`, the leading '#' is required and no whitespace may be present.

 ## colour_mod (getter)
 `static colour_mod`